 Removal Vs. Reversal Procedures

 This distinction drives us directly into our first problem.
 As Dr. Monteith notes, the majority of health insurance companies consider Essure reversal surgeries to be elective procedures undertaken for fertility purposes.
-And most insurers don’t cover fertility treatments at all.
-So it’s unlikely, from the start, that a reversal procedure will be covered by your insurance company.
+Most insurers don’t cover fertility treatments at all.
+As a result, it’s unlikely that a reversal procedure will be covered by your insurance company.

 Medically-Necessary Essure Removal

 Removal procedures, on the other hand, are usually performed to stop the debilitating symptoms and side effects to which Essure implants have been linked.
-That goal places Essure removal procedures outside the category of fertility treatments and some insurers will now recognize the medical necessity of an Essure removal operation when a patient’s symptoms are properly-documented.
+That goal places Essure removal procedures outside the category of “fertility treatments,” so some insurers will recognize the medical necessity of an Essure removal operation when a patient’s symptoms are properly-documented.